New here? Start with the complete side hustle guide →

 Tailwind — for scheduling pins consistently without having to be on Pinterest every day.
 Consistency is an SEO signal, and scheduling tools make consistency easier to maintain.

-If you want a structured approach to Pinterest SEO rather than figuring it out piece by piece, Meagan Williamson’s Pinterest Beginners Course covers keyword research, profile optimization, and pin strategy in a way that makes the whole system click.
-It’s the course I used when I was getting started and it filled in a lot of gaps.
+If you want a structured approach to Pinterest SEO rather than figuring it out piece by piece, Meagan Williamson’s paid Pinterest course covers keyword research, profile setup, and pin strategy in a way that makes the whole system click.
+It’s the course I took when I was getting started, and it filled in a lot of gaps.

 Putting It All Together